2023 Solar Incentives Guide for Wallington, NJ - Tax Credits & Rebates

 State & Local Solar Incentives

-Some solar incentives may be provided by state and local governments.
-Like with federal incentives, these might include rebates, tax credits and more.
-Incentives may be offered by the state of New Jersey, or by your county or municipality.
-Some incentives are available for only a limited time, while others are ongoing.
+Some solar incentives are often also provided by state and local governments.
+As with federal incentives, these can include rebates, tax credits and more.
+The incentives — which might be given by the state of New Jersey, or by your county or municipality — might be offered for only a limited time, or on an ongoing basis.

 Next Steps for Installing Solar in Wallington